 In some cases, you can arrange with your air taxi for a local villager to meet you at the plane and show you around.
 In other cases, it’s up to you to walk around the native village on your own, observe, and introduce yourself.
 Most villages don’t have overnight accommodations, so plan on taking day trips and returning to Nome for the night.

 It’s a big step from Anchorage, a metropolis of 300,000, to Nome, a Bush town of 4,000.
 But it’s an even bigger step from Nome to the villages.
 It’s not uncommon for an extended families to share dwellings that might be considered small by city standards.
 The streets can be muddy, with machine and animal parts lying around.
-Villagers get around the village by foot or on 4-wheelers.
+Villagers get around on foot or 4-wheelers.

 On the surface, these conditions seem to signify extreme poverty conditions, but those who live here don’t look at it that way.
 These are humble people, whose lives are interesting, but they sometimes don’t appreciate how interesting it is to others.
 So come explore—you’ll leave Alaska with a truly unique perspective.